HPInc/kalexa-sdk/README.md

 ```

 #### Directives
 Kalexa-sdk supports most of the directives.

-Dialog directives such Delegate, ElicitSlot and ConfirmIntent directives.
+Dialog directives such `DelegateDirective`, `ElicitSlotDirective` and `ConfirmIntentDirective` directives.

-UI directives: RenderTemplateDirective
+UI directives: `RenderTemplateDirective` and populate with its Templates.

-And Skill-to-Skill directives: SendRequestDirective, ReturnFromLinkDirective (this name will probably change).
+And Skill-to-Skill directives: `SendRequestDirective`, `ReturnFromLinkDirective` (this name will probably change).